aardappel/lobster/docs/source/language_spec.md

 recursive dispatch requires declared return types).
-The set of subtypes is that of the whole program as declared; a specialization of a generic class created (by first use) after a dispatch on its superclass was type checked is an error ("already used in dynamic dispatch ... before it has been declared").
+The set of subtypes is that of the whole program as declared; a specialization of a generic class created (by first use) after a dispatch on its superclass was type checked is an error ("already used in dynamic dispatch ... before it has been declared"), except where only a function that is never called creates it (see Specialization).
 A `super f(...)` call resolves statically to the implementation for the superclass of the enclosing method's class.
 Methods of related types declared in different scopes cannot dispatch together (error).